 Conference Rooms will be held for 15 minutes after the start of a group reservation time.
 If the key has not been picked up by 15 minutes after the start time, the reservation may be cancelled if the room is needed.

 The Conference Room key may be checked out to the person who made the reservation or to another member of the group.
-Whoever checks out the key is responsible for locking the room upon the group’s exit and returning the key to the Circulation Desk.
+Whoever checks out the key is responsible for locking the room upon the group’s exit and returning the key to the Service Desk.
 Failure to return the key may result in re-keying charges.

 A group may extend their reservation if no other group has reserved the room after them.
 This extension cannot be granted until 10 minutes prior to the end of their scheduled reservation.
 Groups should not attempt to book rooms for back-to-back times to be fair to other groups who wish to use the rooms.